Community Input Needed For MORE Green Infrastructure In Jersey City !

 SJC and our Partners, including the NJ Department of Environmental Protection (NJ DEP), are encouraging Green Infrastructure intervention strategies - more streetscape Trees, Green Roofs, Rain Gardens & Bioswales, Neighborhood Cisterns & Rain Barrels, Permeable Pavement (great for parking lots) - to capture and divert stormwater above ground before it enters the sewer system, preventing a huge amount of the overflow problem from becoming an overflow problem !

 The obvious secondary benefit of more Green Infrastructure for Jersey City encompasses higher quality of life opportunities for residents and businesses, who will be primarily responsible for paying for the cost of sewer infrastructure upgrades (billions of dollars).
 Why not lower the cost of these infrastructure upgrades 30-50% like other cities are doing by using Green Infrastructure intervention strategies to prevent CSOs ahead of the turn ?
 Quick peak at the quality of life benefits available by taking a look at the JC OpenTreeMap which calculates the lower heat on city streets, energy use and better air quaility, etc.!

 The JC MUA report, including community feedback about the options they will select thru this Long Term Control Plan Survey (LTCP Survey), is due to the NJ DEP by July 1st, 2019 !

-Please provide your VOTE on behalf of more Green Infrastructure by filling out this JC MUA LTCP SURVEY at your earliest convenience - it’s very short and will only take you a few minutes but is REALLY important to do asap please.
+Please provide your Feedback On Possible Alternatives, including more Green Infrastructure, by filling out this JC MUA LTCP SURVEY at your earliest convenience - it’s very short and will only take you a few minutes but is REALLY important to do asap please.